wp-plugins/fluid-responsive-slideshow/readme.txt

 == Screenshots ==

-1. The slideshow is easy embed on post/page by using shortcode.
+1. The slideshow is easy embed on post/page by using shortcode
-2. Adding a new slideshow is as easy as adding a new categories/tags.
+2. Adding a new slideshow is as easy as adding a new categories/tags
-3. You can easily browse and manage your slide just like managing normal post.
+3. You can easily browse and manage your slide just like managing normal post
 4. This plugin already provide you with a bunch of option to custumize the slideshow based on your preference.
-Every slide type also has it owns options.
+Every slide type also has it owns options

 == Changelog ==